Help Center/ Cloud Firewall/ User Guide/ Attack Defense/ Viewing Attack Defense Information on the Dashboard

 Top Attack Destination IP Addresses

-Destination IP addresses in attacks.
+Destination IP addresses of attacks.

 Top Attacked Ports